jabossu/vidcompress/README.md

 * use `vidcompress -h` to get an idea of the syntax and options

 ## Note
 I wrote this script for my own use.
-It's probably poorly writtent, very un-elegant and very much improvable, but i dont really care.
-I would be pleased to read suggestion and tricks to improve this script, but don't feel ofended if I don't edit it, or even answer your comments.
+It's probably poorly written, very un-elegant and very much improvable, but i dont really care.
+I would be pleased to read suggestion and tricks to improve this script, but don't feel offended ~~when~~ if I don't edit it, or even answer your comments.
 I just posted it here because I enjoy putting my stuff on github.
 Thank you very much :-)